Sumanjit092/Sumanjit092/README.md

 A Microsoft Certified: Identity & Access Administrator Associate & Cloud Engineer in India

 My primary work areas are Microsoft Azure Active Directory, Microsoft Intune & Azure AD Connect.
 Strongly focus on Cloud Infra Security.
 I started working in IT in the year 2018 and still learning lot of new things.
-I have worked with few reputated organization like Capgemini, Tata Consultancy Services, Infosys, Thomson Reuters Inc. and now, I am working at Rapid Circle B.V. as Cloud Security Consultant.
+I have worked with few reputated organization like Capgemini, Tata Consultancy Services, Infosys, Thomson Reuters Inc. and now, I am working at Rapid Circle B.V. as Consultant for Identity, Security & Compliance.

 </td><td valign="top" width="25%">